 BMS 198 Journal Club (fall, winter, spring).
-Weeky presentations of current scientific literature by one student and one faculty member.
+Weekly presentations of current scientific literature by one student and one faculty member.

 BMS 260 Cell Biology (fall).
 Scope of this Cell Biology course is to convey an understanding of the function and the organization of molecules and organelles inside and outside the cell, and how these are used to construct a multicellular tissue and organ.

-BMS 225A Human Disease: Technologies & Biomedical Applications (formerly Tissue & Organ Biology) (fall).
+BMS 225A Investigating Human Biology and Disease (fall).
 This course introduces students to concepts in organ and tissue biology and to tools used in biomedical research.
 The aim is to prepare students for research in understanding human biology and disease.
 The course includes lectures and workshops that encompass this material.
 A series of lectures illustrate how tissues and organs function in the context of the whole organism, and how dysfunction leads to disease.
 Included in these lectures are examples of how a variety of model organisms can advance our understanding both of basic biology and of human illness.
 In addition, the course provides an opportunity through lectures and workshops for students to become familiar with microscopy methods and applications as well as with central techniques for understanding the genome, epigenome, proteome, and protein structure.

 BMS 255 Genetics (winter).
 Scope of the graduate level course in Genetics is to convey an understanding of basic genomics and molecular genetics, use of genetic animal model systems and of the analytical principles of simple and complex human genetic traits.

 BMS 270 Mini-Courses (spring).
 BMS participates in a collaborative program with other UCSF graduate programs to offer a curriculum designed around mini-courses formatted as intensive, round-table discussions of current literature in specific topics.
 Students take three mini-courses lasting two to three weeks each during the spring quarter.
-BMS students must take two BMS mini-courses, and the third may be chosen from other program offerings depending on availability.
+Students can take any three minicourses offered to satisfy the requrirement.
 BMS mini-courses include translational, single disease or organ systems topics.
 Topics will change every year.